milanfx/milanfx.github.io/test.md

 ### 1. Define what a Data Repository is and describe its purpose

 - **Main Ideas:**
  - A data repository is a structured environment for storing, managing, and retrieving data.
  - It serves as the foundation for reporting, analytics, and business operations.

 - **Core Notes:**
   - A **Data Repository** is a system that collects and organizes data for future use in **operations** or **analysis**.
   - It can range from a **single database** to a **large-scale infrastructure** containing multiple databases.
   - The main goal is to **isolate, organize, and maintain** data to ensure it is accessible and analyzable.
   - Data repositories enhance the **efficiency**, **credibility**, and **accuracy** of data reporting and analytics.
   - They also serve as **data archives** for long-term storage and compliance.
+    - xxxx
+    - xxxx
+    - xxxx

 ### 2. Distinguish between Databases, Data Warehouses, and Big Data Stores